Skip to Content

 The farther north and higher you go in elevation, the earlier the color change.
 I always suggest the leaf peepers head to the Northeast Kingdom and Stowe in early October, the central and southern Green Mountains in mid-October, and the Champlain and southern valleys in mid to late October.

-It’s not an exact science, so please don’t send me emails complaining that I was wrong, or that you drove all the way to Vermont from Georgia and you have no fall-foliage photos to show for it.
-I do the best I can, but I’m not psychic (sorry for the rant).
+It’s not an exact science, so please don’t send me emails complaining that I was wrong or that you drove all the way to Vermont from Georgia and you have no fall foliage photos to show for it.
+I do my best, but I’m not psychic (sorry for the rant).

 How Cold Does it Get in Vermont in the Fall?